Skip to content

 unzipping: 0.063s

-Using Git and GitHub from VICE
+Using Git and GitHub from VICE¶

-The core VICE apps (RStudio, JupyterLab, and Cloud Shell) also have the GitHub command line interface installed.
-You can run gh auth login and follow the prompts to log in to your GitHub account, which will give you HTTPS access to push and pull from your GitHub repositories.
+and follow the prompts to log in to your GitHub account, which will give you HTTPS access to push and pull from your GitHub repositories.
 You can read more about the GitHub CLI on their manual page.
-You will also need to run git config user.email "your.email"; git config user.name "Your Name" to configure Git to be able to make commits.
+You will also need to run git config user.email "your.email"; git config user.name "Your Name"

 Working with Git repositories

-For the time being, we recommend cloning repositories into ~/work rather than into ~/work/home/username, because the large number of files in a Git repository can make transfers to the Data Store slow.
-We are working on optimizing the git clone process to address this issue.
+, because the large number of files in a Git repository can make transfers to the Data Store slow.
+We are working on optimizing the git clone

-Instant Launches
+Instant Launches¶

 From the Home tab in the DE, there are several apps that have an Instant Launch feature which allows you to start the app with a single click.